Mynkskhr/diehlmetering/docs/source/thinkwerke-framework.rst

 Why This Matters Strategically
 ------------------------------

-The Thinkwerke Framework allows Diehl Metering to:
+The Thinkwerke Solution allows Diehl Metering to:

 - Meet German NIS2 obligations today
 - Scale efficiently as other EU countries enforce NIS2